oneapi-src/oneAPI-tab/README.rst

 | December 15th 2022, 9am US Central Time    | Hardware SIG     | Virtual           |
 +--------------------------------------------+------------------+-------------------+

-Find the minutes for prior meetings in the appropriate section of this repository.
+Find the minutes for prior meetings in the appropriate SIG section of this repository.